 Welcome to Blue Spring State Park

-Refreshing 72 degree waters of Blue Spring State Park greet visitors at this gem along the St. Johns River.
+The refreshing 72-degree waters of Blue Spring greet visitors at this gem along the St. Johns River.

 Conservation measures can produce astounding results.
 In 1970, two years before Blue Spring State Park was established, researchers tracked 14 manatees in the spring run.
-By 2005, after years of park improvements and manatee protection efforts, wintering manatee numbers exceeded 200.
-By 2018, that number skyrocketed to a record 485.
+By 2005, after years of park improvements and manatee protection efforts, wintering manatee numbers exceeded 200, and by 2018 that number skyrocketed to a record 485.

 Plan Your Visit